wearefine/fryr/README.md

 | `key_is_required` | boolean | false | if the key is not required, it will be removed from the hash |
 | `should_replace_value` | boolean | false | if false, value will be appended to the key |

-The Read/Write meat and potatoes of Grinder, this modifies the hash to your explicit purposes.
+The Read/Write meat and potatoes of Fryr, this modifies the hash to your explicit purposes.

 ### `.param`